(Claire 13, Joseph 11, Ben 7, George 6)

 George comes over and whispers "Can we get some, Joseph?"

 "No, George, Uncle Ethan says we can't get things unless he puts them on the list or is here to ask.
 We'd better not.
 If we do we might get in trouble."
-He puts the lids back on the candy jars just as Mr. Axelrod is placing the box of groceries on the counter.
+He puts the lid back on the candy jar just as Mr. Axelrod is placing the box of groceries on the counter.

 As Joseph picks up the box, Mr. Axelrod says "Tell your uncle, it is past the first of the month and he owes me money!
-I want my money by the end of this week or I am cutting off your credit!"
+I want his bill paid by the end of this week or I am cutting off your credit!"

-As he puts the box into the wagon Joseph is surprised to hear Mr. Axelrod say angrily "Where is the cash for that candy?
-I sell food and other things on credit but not candy!
+Placing the wooden crate down on the steps to lighten the load, Joseph is surprised to hear Mr. Axelrod say angrily "Where is the cash for that candy?
+I sell groceries and other things on credit but not candy!
 I demand that you both pay me for that candy!"

 "What candy?
 We didn't buy any candy!"
 Joseph answers back just as angrily.

 "I know you didn't buy any you impertinent brat!
 You deserve to have a belt applied to your backside!
 I would put you over my knee if you were mine!
 You stole from me!
 YOU ARE A THIEF!"
 Mr. Axelrod says loudly.
 "With Cord as an uncle, it's no wonder you act like this!
 Him being an ex-gunfighter, he's no better than a criminal himself!
 Now I see he's raising up some more criminals!
 Well you won't get by with it in my store!
 PAY UP, THIEF!"